py415/destini-ios/README.md

 ### User Stories

 - [X] User shall be able to select from 2 choices to continue their storyline.
-- [X] user shall be able to reset their destiny by clicking a restart button.
+- [X] User shall be able to reset their destiny by clicking a restart button.

 ## App Walkthrough